UN secretary-general calls for equality for Global South at Cuba G77 summit

 Guterres said greater international equality was essential to building the consensus needed to tackle climate change and inequality.

-"The world is failing developing nations" he said, expressing the hope that the meeting would strengthen participants' clout on a wide range of issues.
-He echoed climate advocates who have long urged developed nations, including top greenhouse gas polluters like the United States, to pay to mitigate climate change and lessen the weight of foreign debt.
+"The world is failing developing nations," he said, expressing the hope that the meeting would strengthen participants' clout on a wide range of issues.
+He echoed climate advocates who have long urged developed nations, including top greenhouse gas polluters such as the United States, to pay to mitigate climate change and lessen the weight of foreign debt.

 Battered by extreme weather, the pandemic, international tensions and economic difficulties, developing countries are pressing for fair treatment from developed nations regarding international finance to sharing technology.